DataDog/datadog-api-client-python/docs/v1/UsersApi.md

 # **update_user**
 > UserResponse update_user(user_handle, body)

-Update a user
+Update a user information.

-Update a user information.  **Note**: It can only be used with application keys belonging to administrators.
+**Note**: It can only be used with application keys belonging to administrators.

 ### Example